Apply to multiple colleges with one application.

 You’ll submit one essay through the Common Application for all your schools.

-Some colleges may ask you to also answer a few supplemental questions or additional essays.
+Some colleges may also ask you to answer a few supplemental questions or additional essays.

 Check out the Common App essay prompts now so you can start strategizing about which essay to write.
-(Updated for 2024-2025 school year)
+(Updated for 2025-2026 school year)

 Need essay help?